 - Assess the impact of the Student Hub on teaching, learning and the staff and student experience.

-Research shows that buildings lead to change in pedagogical practices and the student experience when students and teachers are involved in their development.
-University facilities and space play a major role in attracting and retaining students and in the student experience.
+Research has shown that buildings can lead to change in pedagogical practices and the student experience when students and teachers are involved in their development.
 Construction and renovation opportunities in Higher Education are shaped by changing student expectations, evolving pedagogies, and new technologies (Figure 1).
 In a modern university, learning takes place both in and out of the classroom, in formal and informal spaces, and student engagement is positively impacted by comfortable, flexible and appealing learning spaces that encourage interaction and are supported by technology.

 Pedagogy-space-technology framework for the design of learning spaces

-This programme aims to establish a multi-disciplinary team of supervisors (recruited via an open call to all UCC staff) and undergraduate students (recruited through the supervisors) to explore the role of space in shaping the student experience.
+This programme aims to establish a multi-disciplinary team of supervisors (recruited via an open call to all UCC staff in 2017) and undergraduate students (recruited through the supervisors) to explore the role of space in shaping the student experience.
 Specifically it will investigate existing space at UCC to identify effective space designs that that can be translated to the new Student Hub and evaluate the subsequent impact of these spaces on teaching, learning and student experience.
-Once established this team will seek non-exchequer funding to sustain its work into the future.

 January 2017 – December 2020